 Notes about how to apply for a Kwok Scholarship

-The aim of the Kwok Scholarships is to provide financial support for students of exceptional academic merit wishing to make a commitment to public service for the benefit of the Hong Kong community and /or betterment of Mainland China, whether through a career in government, media, NGOs, think tanks or any other organisations, and intending to use their studies at the University of Oxford to further that commitment.
+The aim of the Kwok Scholarships is to provide financial support for students of exceptional academic merit wishing to make a commitment to serve the public for the benefit of the Hong Kong community and /or betterment of Mainland China and intending to use their studies at the University of Oxford to further that commitment.

-This scholarship is only available to Chinese students from Hong Kong who have been offered a place to study in the Bachelor’s Degree of Philosophy, Politics and Economics programme or another Social Science undergraduate degree programme related to public service at the University of Oxford ("Oxford").
+This scholarship is only available to Chinese students from Hong Kong and/or Mainland China who have been offered a place to study in the Bachelor’s Degree of Philosophy, Politics and Economics programme, History and Politics programme, Psychology (Experimental) programme or Psychology, Philosophy, Linguistics programme at the University of Oxford ("Oxford").

 Your Kwok Scholarship application is independent of your application to study at Oxford.

 You should not apply for a Kwok Scholarship until after you have been offered a place to study at Oxford, having successfully applied through the normal Oxford admissions process.

 Scholarships will be allocated based on academic merit, financial need, leadership potential, commitment to improve the lives of others and a vision of serving the community with your field of expertise.

 To apply, please complete the Online Scholarship Application Form.
 In order to assist you in gathering all the necessary information to complete the Online Scholarship Application Form, you may wish to download the Scholarship Application Form in Word format and view all the information required.
 Please also provide the following supporting documents to

 , limiting the size of each email to no more than 10MB: